The All New Popeye Hour

-The All New Popeye Hour is an American animated television series produced by Hanna-Barbera Productions and King Features Entertainment.
-Starring the comic strip character Popeye, the series aired from 1978 to 1983 Saturday mornings on CBS.
-Despite the series' mixed reception, (mostly being criticized about its cheap animation, writing and PSAs), it was a hit for King Features Entertainment.
+The All New Popeye Hour is an American children's animated television series produced by Hanna-Barbera Productions and King Features Entertainment.
+Starring the comic strip character Popeye, the series aired from 1978 to 1983 on Saturday mornings on CBS.
+Despite the series' mixed reception (mostly being criticized about its cheap animation, writing and PSAs), it was a hit for King Features Entertainment.

 Production

-The show was produced by the legendary Hanna-Barbera Productions, which tried to retain the style of the original Thimble Theatre comic strip while complying with the prevailing content restrictions on violence.
+The show was produced by Hanna-Barbera Productions, which tried to retain the style of the original Thimble Theatre comic strip while complying with the prevailing content restrictions on violence.
 Featured characters, aside from the popular main stars of Popeye, Bluto, Olive Oyl and Wimpy, were Swee'Pea, Poopdeck Pappy, Eugene the Jeep and Popeye's quadruplet nephews.
-Popeye's outfit reverted to his original blue sailor's uniform, except for his white hat, which retained the "Dixie cup" style.
-Bluto's name was restored, as it had erroneously been changed to "Brutus" for the early 1960s Popeye cartoons.
+Popeye's outfit reverted to his original blue sailor's uniform, except for his white hat, which retained the "Dixie cup" style featured in his white United States Navy uniform.
+Bluto's name was restored, as it had been changed to "Brutus" for the early 1960s Popeye cartoons because of an incorrect understanding by King Features over who owned the rights to the character.
 Olive Oyl also reverted to her 1930s look.
-Unlike most other cartoon series produced by Hanna-Barbera in the 1970s, The All New Popeye Hour did not contain a laugh track.

 At the start, The All New Popeye Hour had three segments: "Popeye", "Popeye's Treasure Hunt" and "Dinky Dog", a non-Popeye segment about the misadventures of an enormous sheepdog that was later spun off into its own show.
 In 1979, the show added "The Popeye Sports Parade".

 Because of restrictions on violence on television cartoons for children at the time, Popeye did not throw punches in retaliation to Bluto; he often lifted him, with his own hands or with machinery, and hurled him away.
 The series marked the last time Jack Mercer would voice Popeye; he died on December 4, 1984, fifteen months after the show's cancellation.
 Unlike most other cartoon series produced by Hanna-Barbera in the 1970s, The All New Popeye Hour did not contain a laugh track.